ClaraMarPe/T.rot_A.mac_transcriptome/README.md

 Differential Expression Analysis (performed in R) is available in a separate repository

 ## Data availability:
-Raw reads and de novo transcriptome assembly are deposited and available in the European Nucleotide Archive (ENA), project accession: PRJXXXXXXX
+Raw reads and de novo transcriptome assembly are deposited and available in the European Nucleotide Archive (ENA), project accession: PRJEB72406
-Reference genome of A. macleodii is available under the accession
+Reference genome of _A. macleodii_ ATCC 27126 is available under the GenBank accession number CP003841.1.